• Disclosure

 Tree slices all painted with black circles and a hole drilled for hanging.

-Step 3
+Step 3 – Create your design.

-Now using your cricut (or silhouette machine) design any Christmas images you like.
+Now using your Cricut (or silhouette machine) design any Christmas images you like.
 I just used any that were available that were free.
 You can also download images to use if you want to.
-You can also write words, for example Ho, Ho, Ho would be a good one.
+You can also write words, for example, Ho, Ho, Ho would be a good one.

 Measure the size of your black circles and make sure you size your images to be smaller than the circle.

-Go ahead and have the cricut cut out the images, weed out all the parts you will not be using.
+Go ahead and have the Cricut cut out the images, weed out all the parts you will not be using.

 Using transfer tape transfer your images from the vinyl backing to the ornament.
-Carefully peel the transfer tape off at a 90 degree angle.
+Carefully peel the transfer tape off at a 90-degree angle.
 Since it’s a rough surface I had to press really hard on the image before peeling back the transfer tape.

 Add ribbon or twine to your ornament and tie a knot.
 All you need to do now is hang it on the tree!